 How to disable cookies on Mac in all browsers

-Although cookies were originally created to make your online experience more pleasant, their laissez-faire attitude towards letting through invasive trackers has lately earned them a bad reputation — and you might even be searching for how to turn off cookies on Mac.
+Now when you know how to turn on cookies on Mac, time to learn about the antidote — how to disable cookies.
+Although cookies were originally created to make your online experience more pleasant, their laissez-faire attitude towards letting through invasive trackers has lately earned them a bad reputation.

 One of the most effective ways of getting rid of cookies is deleting your browsing history altogether with them, which will help you surf the web anonymously as well as free up some space on your Mac.
 Here’s how to do that in Safari: